oppenheimera/NotifyModule/README.md

 Notify is a light-weight utility for task completion notifications in Python.
 It was designed to be be free of dependencies beyond the standard library, and also to avoid interaction with expensive APIs.

-Setup is straigtforward, and is outlined in depth under **Setup**.
+Setup is straigtforward, and is outlined in some detail under **Setup**.
 Notify was intended to be simple and understandable enough that modifications could be easily implemented––although the batteries-included version should suit most needs.

 ## Usage
 Once set up, notify is used as a decorator function.